kskaWarrior/azure_app_service_api_example-html/README.md

-Azure App Service configuration and publishing of a HTML blog example
+Azure Container Apps configuration and publishing with a HTML blog example